 On Sunday morning before we scooted back home, we figured rather than hitting up the gym we would be better off exploring the resort’s hiking trails.
 They have several different options, and we opted for the Horse Loop that begins down by the stables.

 I feel like we were going nonstop but there was so much we didn’t even get to do!
-When we go back I would like to check out the sporting facitily that includes clay shooting and maybe go for a horseback ride.
+When we go back I would like to check out the sporting facility that includes clay shooting and maybe go for a horseback ride.

 ||| Where We Stayed |||

-Barnsley Resort offers a vast collection of options on the property to choose from, ideal for a group of any size.
+Barnsley Gardens Resort offers a vast collection of options on the property to choose from, ideal for a group of any size.
 I just kept saying to Brian, this place is SO perfect for a destination wedding.
 We stayed at the newly built Inn which offers 55 rooms.
 The hotel was actually just built this spring and did not disappoint.
-There was lots of attention to detail in the spacious guest room and I loved how the art in the room featured spots from the property.
+There was lots of attention to detail in the spacious guest room.
+I loved how the art in the room featured spots from the property.

 When we arrived at the Inn, we were welcomed by a lobby that felt like you had walked into a southern estate.
 Can we just say #dengoals?
 I think I took 18 different pictures of this room alone.